-We were commissioned to design an open, contemporary home for a family, with inviting spaces where they could spend time quality together yet have their own space.
+We designed an open, contemporary home for a family, with inviting spaces where they could spend time quality together yet have their own space.
 Dating from 1905, the original house was in need of a makeover – the original detailing was lost under layers of previous renovations that had also enclosed the spaces.

 Our design – which involved a renovation, alteration and extension – imagines the ground floor as an open living landscape: extending 27 metres long, it comprises a series of interconnected spaces that are enhanced by height differences and organised around spatial furniture elements, and connected by a beautiful parquet floor.
 The original historic character of the house is enhanced by the design of these custom-designed elements that complement the colour, material and texture of the original detailing.